spotDL/spotify-downloader/README.md

 - Can also download a song by entering its artist and song name (in case if you don't have the Spotify's HTTP link for some song).

-- Automatically fixes song's meta-tags which include:
+- Automatically applies metadata to the downloaded song which include:

   - Title
   - Artist
   - Album
   - Album art
+  - Lyrics (if found on http://lyrics.wikia.com)
   - Album artist
   - Genre
   - Track number